johanberntsson/ozmoo/README.md

 * Supports embedding a custom font.
 Currently one font is included in the distribution, but there will be more.
 And you can supply your own font.
 * Supports custom alphabets in Z-machine version 5 and 8.
 * Supports custom character mappings, allowing for games using accented characters.
+* Supports up to ten save slots on a save disk (and most games will get the full ten slots).
+* Supports writing a name for a save

 ## Building and running